ocmod-space/ocmod-jpeg-quality/README.md

 Have been tested with 3.0.2.0 only, but should work with other OC 3.x versions.

 ## Features
-* Turns off image quality auto changing by OC
+* Turns off image quality auto changing by OC.
-* Does not change original files - OCMOD modification
+* Does not change original files - OCMOD modification.

 ## How to install
 * To begin, make backup, really!